clark-rob/vango-server/README.md

 | PATCH  | `/rounds/:id`        |
 | DELETE | `/rounds/:id`        |

+- API has five calls that all require a signed in user
 - scripts to test these calls can be found in the `scripts/rounds` folder
 - to test using scripts, use the authentication `sign-in` to get a user `token`